Technology

 Maintenance Handled for you Your responsibility

-Best For Hobby blogs Serious businesses
+Best for Hobby blogs Serious businesses

-WordPress consists of three main parts that work together to create your website:
+WordPress consists of three main parts that work together to create your website.

-Control your site's appearance and layout.
+Themes.
+Control your site’s appearance and layout.
 Themes determine colors, fonts, page structure, and overall design.
 You can switch themes without losing content.

+Plugins.
 Add features and functionality to your site.
 Plugins can add contact forms, SEO tools, security features, e-commerce capabilities, and much more.

 All of this sits on top of your web hosting (the server where your files are stored) and connects to a database (where your content, settings, and user data are kept).

-Understanding WordPress Themes
+Understanding WordPress themes

-Themes are one of WordPress's most powerful features.
-They control your entire site's visual presentation — and you can change themes without losing any content.
+Themes are one of WordPress’s most powerful features.
+They control your entire site’s visual presentation, and you can change themes without losing any content.

-Free vs Premium Themes
+Free vs premium themes

-Free Themes
+Free themes

-• Available in WordPress theme directory
+• Available in the WordPress theme directory

 • Basic features and customization